SPLambda/diffusion/README.md

 ## Functions of the files in the repository

-- `main.py`: this python script will contain the final code of the project (model, training, evaluation, etc.) that can be run in a containerized environment; it is dummy file for now
 - `solution.py`: we use this notebook during the development; currently, it contains data loading and preparation steps
-- `requirements.txt`: the list of the required python packages to run the code in a containerized environment
+- `requirements_nbconverter.txt` and `requirements_trainer.txt`: the list of the required python packages to run the code in a containerized environment
 - `Dockerfile`: the description of the Docker container
 - `README.md`: this file